kristopolous/tw/front/README.md

   * The location of the vendor
   * The operational aspect (maybe it won't show up if we don't know where it is)
     * The age of the posts - which is really the former hiding as this.

+## vendor dash
+The similar searches of the people in a location - maybe the demographics?

+shoe fetish lady really wanted that, but I think you can connect the dots if you can find out what the nature is of the event that people are gathering for.

+I think what's more important is to find out the similarity in searches, the high underserved times, and the location of them.